Evacuee: World has ‘abandoned’ Afghanistan’s new generation

 Earlier this month, as the Taliban’s siege closed on Kabul, the family started applying for emergency visas to several countries.
 Spain was the first to react, thanks to the mediation of a Spanish journalist whom Ahmadi had befriended in Kabul.

-It took the ten of them a long and challenging day amid the crowds piling up outside the airport — and another one inside, sleeping among hundreds on the ground — before they were cleared to go, despite some of them lacking passports.
+Ahmad and his relatives spent a challenging day amid the crowds piling up outside Kabul’s airport — and another one inside, sleeping among hundreds on the ground — before the 10 were cleared to go, despite some of them lacking passports.

 “When I boarded the plane, I was thinking that finally, thank God I’m safe.
 But what happens to other people who remain in Afghanistan?” he wondered, speaking via video conference from Huesca, where the group was relocated on Thursday, one day after landing in Madrid.